pnieves2019/MAELAS/README.md

 it will copy these ```OSZICAR``` files and name them as ```OSZICAR_A_B_C``` (```C```=1,2) in the same folder where this script is executed.

 ---------------------------------------------------------------------------------------------------------------
-Step 5: Derivation of anisotropic magnetostriction coefficients from the energy written in the OSZICAR files
+Step 5: Derivation of anisotropic magnetostrictive coefficients from the energy written in the OSZICAR files
 ---------------------------------------------------------------------------------------------------------------

-Finally, to derive the anisotropic magnetostriction coefficients one needs to have in the same folder the following files:
+Finally, to derive the anisotropic magnetostrictive coefficients one needs to have in the same folder the following files:

 * ```POSCAR_rlx``` (the relaxed ```POSCAR``` file used as input in step 3)
 * ```POSCAR_A_B``` (distorted ```POSCAR``` generated in step 3)